mathias-caillard/keywords-analysis/README.md

 The thicker the edge, the higher the co-occurrence between the keywords are, within the given input data (metadata articles).

 Each color represents a thematic cluster.
-Thematics can be identified using a ``Louvain clustering`` algorithm, which compute the partition of the graph that maximizes its modularity (be taking into account the density of edges connected to nodes).
+Clusters can be identified using a ``Louvain clustering`` algorithm, which compute the partition of the graph that maximizes its modularity (be taking into account the density of edges connected to nodes).

 As you can see, the dark blue cluster is mostly about multilingualism, whereas the yellow one is mostly about Koran language